Redmi Note 5 Pro Gets Android Pie-Based MIUI 10 9.3.28 Global Beta Update

 Redmi Note 5 Pro received its first Android Pie-based MIUI 10 9.3.25 Global Beta ROM update last week.
 Now, another update has started rolling out for Redmi Note 5 Pro users.
 Xiaomi has published links to update to the latest MIUI 10 9.3.28 Global Beta ROM version for Redmi Note 5 Pro users.
-This new update largely brings fixes related to the lock screen, password and PINs, battery indicator in the notification shade, and also brings along the March Android security patch.
+This new update largely brings fixes related to the lock screen, password and PINs, and battery indicator in the notification shade.
+Xiaomi has also included the March Android security patch in the update.
+There is no word on when the stable version of the update will be released for the Redmi Note 5 Pro owners.

 Xiaomi has published links for the Android Pie-based MIUI 10 9.3.28 Global Beta ROM update for the Redmi Note 5 Pro users on its forums.
 If you are running on the beta version, Redmi Note 5 Pro users can update using the Recovery ROM method and the Fastboot ROM method.
 In both cases, you will require to flash your phone, and a step by step guide for the two methods has been detailed.
 Do back up your smartphone, as the manual flashing process wipes out data.